IndieSpace Hell’s Kitchen

 With IndieSpace Hell’s Kitchen, we are trying something different.

-Through partnerships with New York City, New York State, and a values-aligned development team, IndieSpace secured a deeply affordable, long-term lease in a 100% affordable housing development.
-That long-term affordability allows us to pass affordability on to the artists who will use the space.
+Through partnerships with New York City, New York State, and a values-aligned development team, IndieSpace secured a deeply affordable, long-term lease in a 100% affordable housing building.
+That long-term below market allows us to pass affordability on to the artists who will use the space.

 Building Something Larger Than One Space